 When a health check uses the HTTP, HTTPS, or HTTP/2 protocol, each probe

 HTTP 200 (OK) response code to be delivered before the probe

-specific request path.
+You can configure Google Cloud probers to send HTTP requests to a specific request path.
 If you don't specify a request path,

-|Configuration flag||Success Criteria|
+|Configuration flag||Success criteria|

-||Specify the URL path to which GCP sends health check
+||Specify the URL path to which Google Cloud sends health check

 ||The optional response flag allows you to configure a content-based